-4. USE OF GNSS IN OCEANIC AND REMOTE AREAS
+4 LISE OF GNSS IN OCEANIC AND REMOTE AREAS

-- 4.1 ADF Australia has approved the use of GNSS as a primary means of navigation for oceanic/remote areas.
-The use by a MAO of GNSS in these areas as a primary means of navigation must be approved by DASA. - 4.2 To ensure navigation integrity, an appropriate en route GNSS prediction analysis, using the software provided by the GNSS manufacturer, must be conducted prior to each flight.
-For this analysis, the following parameters or equivalents, must be used: - a. the route or airspace RNP, where published; or - b. a centreline space of: - 1) 20NM for flight in CTA, and - 2) 50NM for flight in OCA. - 4.3 Aircraft meeting the requirements for the use of GNSS as a primary means of navigation in oceanic/remote continental airspace must indicate the approval in the flight notification.
+- 4.1 Australia has approved the use of GNSS as a primary means of navigation for oceanic/remote areas.
+ADF units intending to utilise GNSS as a primary means of navigation in these areas must be approved by the State of Registry or State of the Operator, as appropriate. - 4.2 To ensure navigation integrity, an appropriate en route GNSS prediction analysis, using the software provided by the GNSS manufacturer, must be conducted prior to each flight.
+For this analysis, the following parameters or equivalents, must be used: - a. the route or airspace RNP, where published; or - b. a centreline space of: - 1) 20NM for flight in CTA, and - 2) 50NM for flight in OCA. - 4.3 Aircraft meeting the requirements for the use of GNSS as a primary means of navigation in oceanic/ remote continental airspace must indicate the approval in the flight notification.
 Such aircraft may flight plan on designated Area Navigation routes within Australian FIRs.